cakebatterandsprinkles/portfolio-gatsby/src/posts/js_data_types.md

 Now, how are your variables stored?
 How does function execution work, how is the order of execution guaranteed?
 Let's dive into those.

+We have two important concepts inside of the JS engine, the "heap" and the "stack".
+Heap is a long term memory allocated to the browser by the operating system and the browser manages the heap.
+Stack manages the execution flow of the program, it is more of a short term memory.
+The stack is interested in the current function that is being executed.

 ### Data Types in JS

 The data types in JS can be divided into 2 major categories: